sommerper/jQueryImageMask/readme.md

 });
 </code>

-Or just apply it to one specific element:
+Or just apply it to a specific element:

 <code>
 $(document).ready(function ()